klinelozada/sbly-review-shortcode/core/README.md

 #### Shortcode Usage
 ```
-[sbly_checklist headline="How we picked and tested" link="Read More, https://google.com"]
-[sbly_checklist_item title="Panel Testing" description="We tested Bluetooth speakers with expert listeners, and we concealed the identities of the speakers to eliminate bias"]
-[sbly_checklist_item title="Real-world Trials" description="We continue to spend many hours with our recommended speakers to make sure they survive day-to-day use."]
-[sbly_checklist_item title="Wide range of models" description="The speakers we tested ranged from tiny travel models to 40-pound backyard blasters.
-All of them included rechargeable batteries."]
-[sbly_checklist_item title="Price Range" description="To give readers a full picture of the category, we tested models priced as low as $10 and as high as $500."]
+[sbly_checklist headline="How we picked and tested" link="Read More, https://google.com"][sbly_checklist_item title="Panel Testing" description="We tested Bluetooth speakers with expert listeners, and we concealed the identities of the speakers to eliminate bias"][sbly_checklist_item title="Real-world Trials" description="We continue to spend many hours with our recommended speakers to make sure they survive day-to-day use."][sbly_checklist_item title="Wide range of models" description="The speakers we tested ranged from tiny travel models to 40-pound backyard blasters.
+All of them included rechargeable batteries."][sbly_checklist_item title="Price Range" description="To give readers a full picture of the category, we tested models priced as low as $10 and as high as $500."][/sbly_checklist]
-[/sbly_checklist]
 ```

 ## Contribution